 Creating an authentic brand requires subtlety; outright promoting how awesome your brand is appears arrogant, even if everything you say is true.
 Your brand is your image in the eyes of your audience and customers.
-The task of developing the right image without being heavy-handed involves understanding psychological marketing.
+The task of developing the a strong brand image without being heavy-handed involves understanding psychological marketing.

 Emotions And Motivation

 Before analyzing your audience, really look at your product or service.
 What experience are you selling?
 Beyond every product is an emotional need: hope, choice, freedom, confidence, and so on.
 The emotion your product provides or fulfills will help you understand what motivates your customers to buy from you instead of a competitor.

 When that emotional experience has been defined, you can more easily appeal to that drive to create a reputation that aligns with your product and mission.

 There are four main tactics that use the customer’s emotions to motivate a sale.
 With careful planning, they can be used to build your brand as well.
 These tactics are as follows:

 Social proof and reciprocity are positive tactics, while scarcity and aversion are negative.
 While the former need testing for best placement and format, you can never have too much in general.
 Scarcity and aversion, however, should be used sparingly.
 Too much negative pressure often appears cheap and off-putting.